PGC is a powerful, diverse, and far-reaching movement inspiring young people to take action and protect our planet.

 How do I become a Challenge Finalist?

-Contestants that participate in the 30-day Challenge can apply for the Challenge Finals with a short application (“final exam”) and video that demonstrates their personal transition from conventional to conscious.
-A panel of judges will review each application and choose up to 16 students to be flown to Green University in late November!
+Contestants that participate in the 30-day Challenge can apply for the Challenge Finals with a short application and video that demonstrates their personal transition from conventional to conscious.
+A panel of judges will review each application and choose up to 16 students to be flown to the PGC Finals in late November!

 What happens after the 30 days?